littlebee/arduino-mk/README.md

 ## Usage
 ```
-cd yourproject dir
+cd yourprojectdir
 make install
 ```
-will build and install source to board.
+will build and flash sources to board.
 The makefile figures out which usb / com port the arduino is connected to .

 ```
 make build